oscarotero/form-manager/README.md

 F::setValidator($validator);
 ```

-See (examples/translations.php)[examples/translations.php] for the full example.
+See [examples/translations.php](examples/translations.php) to see the full example.

 ## Render html